joshbeckman/notes/blog/_posts/2023-01-17-writing-a-better-readwise-to-day-one-import.md

 ---
 toc: true
 title: Writing a Better Readwise to Day One Importer
-cover_image_url: "/assets/images/Screenshot-2023-01-16-at-7.31.03-PM.png"
+image: "/assets/images/Screenshot-2023-01-16-at-7.31.03-PM.png"
-custom_excerpt: Contributing to open-source on the first public holiday of the year.
+description: Contributing to open-source on the first public holiday of the year.
 date: '2023-01-17 01:31:46'
 tags:
 - readwise-ruby